ScottBClary/Kan.gg/README.md

 This is a kanji learning app similar to WaniKani.

+jōyō kanji are kanji that japanese students are required to learn.

+The 2,136 kanji in the jōyō kanji consist of:

+1,026 kanji taught in primary school (Grade 1-6) (the kyōiku kanji) 1,110 additional kanji taught in secondary school (Grade 7-12)

+How to use this program:
+Fill your local mysql database with the kanji from the csv using dbPopulator file (change the file location and login info to your info)
+Pick a grade (currently just 1-3)
+Press enter or click "get kanji" to get a random kanji that a Japanese student from that grade would be required to know Type in the pronunciation and press enter to see if you are correct.
+The app will tell you the result and the correct pronounciation, then you simply press enter to get another random one from that grade.

 How it works:

 Get html code from wikipedia's kanji page.
 App.js takes the code and removes non important tables and places result into output.txt regExRunner.js uses output.txt and creates output2.txt and then output2.txt into a csv